Luigi Viviani (soldier)

-Luigi Viviani (Crema, Lombardy, 23 November 1903 – Athens, 27 September 1943) was an Italian engineer and soldier, posthumously awarded the Gold Medal of Military Valour.
+Luigi Viviani (23 November 1903 – 27 September 1943) was an Italian engineer and soldier, posthumously awarded the Gold Medal of Military Valour.

 Biography

-Luigi Viviani, fourth son of Giovanni and Rosa Fusar Poli, attended primary school and gymnasium in Crema.
+Luigi Viviani, the fourth son of Giovanni and Rosa Fusar Poli, attended primary school and gymnasium in Crema.
 He then moved to Milan to attend the liceo classico (classical high school) and eventually enrolled in the faculty of civil engineering, graduating on 30 December 1926.

 Activity in Azione Cattolica

 Viviani's father, a physician, was of liberal ideas while his mother, a believer, took care of the religious education of Louis and his three older brothers.
 In 1920 he joined the Azione Cattolica (Catholic Action) of Crema.
 During his studies he actively participated in the initiatives of the Avanguardia Giovanile Cattolica (Catholic Youth Vanguard) of Milan.
 He began to write a diary that remains the main document of his daily life, in which he noted, among other things, the clashes, including physical confrontations, between the young people of Azione Cattolica and the fascist squads in the years 1920–1921.
 In 1923 he became president of the Gioventù Cattolica (Catholic Youth) and in 1926 diocesan president of Crema.
 In 1931 he experienced struggles with the fascist regime that wanted to suppress Azione Cattolica and was also threatened with arrest.
 On 30 May 1931, the Gioventù Cattolica Italiana (Italian Catholic Youth) and the Gioventù Femminile Cattolica Italiana (Italian Catholic Female Youth) were dissolved by prefectural decree.
 Also, the assets of the offices of the "Belvedere" and the "circolo del Duomo" in Crema were seized.
 As a result of the prohibitions on gatherings among young people, both in private and in public, the direction of diocesan Azione Cattolica was entrusted to Bishop Monsignor Marcello Mimmi on 1 June 1931.

-On 23 March 1934 Viviani became engaged to Jolanda Barbaglio, the diocesan delegate of the Gioventù Femminile, and they were married the following 24 April.
+On 23 March 1934, Viviani became engaged to Jolanda Barbaglio, the diocesan delegate of the Gioventù Femminile, and they were married the following 24 April.
 The wedding was celebrated by the bishop of Crema, Monsignor Francesco Maria Franco, in the chapel of the Bishop's Palace.
 In 1937 his mother Rosa died and in 1939 his father Giovanni died.